The HYArts district nurtures and celebrates the creativity and talent of established and emerging Cape Cod artists.

 With her camera, she strives to capture what the eye can miss.
 She believes that digital artistry can add even more emotional impact to a final image.
 Many of Marie’s images are of ordinary items in natural light that are then purposefully enhanced to add a timeless quality, or painterly feel.
 Find Marie on Facebook and check out her blog.

-Marie will be sharing the white shanty with Marilyn DeMartino the week of September 14-20, 2015.
+Marie will be in the red shanty the weekend of May 15th-17th and sharing the white shanty with Marilyn DeMartino the week of September 14-20, 2015.

 Sea Hag Sue is returning for another exciting shanty season.
 Sue will be featuring her original all Cape Cod seashell wreaths and mirrors, some which are suitable for outside display.
 She loves working with polymer clay which is transformed into interesting mermaid creations, one of a kind faces, and black and white designs.
 Sue is always experimenting and creating new items daily.